9 Great Programming Projects for a Resume (Examples)

 Thanks for reading!
 Do you have any questions about adding programming projects to your resume?
 Let us know down in the comments below!

-Oliwia is a career expert with a solid background in various industries, including consulting and aviation.
+Oliwia is a writer and career expert with a solid background in consulting.
 At Zety, she writes dedicated, advice-driven guides to help readers create great resumes and cover letters to land the job of their dreams.